thirdweb-dev/js/.changeset/seven-rings-yell.md

 "thirdweb": minor
 ---

-Introducing API key restrictions for certain commands.
-Get your API key from [here](https://thirdweb.com/settings/api-keys).
+Introducing API secret key restrictions for certain commands.
+Get your API secret key from [here](https://thirdweb.com/settings/api-keys).

-The following commands will require you to have logged in with your API key:
+The following commands will require you to have logged in with your API secret key:

 - `thirdweb deploy`
 - `thirdweb release`